 - Rescue equipment

 But who do you contact in your area to get the skinny on swimming pool safety?
-Since every state and county sets up their agencies differently, try contacting the following departments in your area:
+Since every state and county sets up their agencies differently, try contacting the following departments in your area (the titles can vary):

 - Building Code Department